turnkey-commerce/gendal/README.md

 by the database.

 ## PostgreSQL JSON/JSONB support
-* User set an option EnablePostgresJson=true in config (or --enable-postgres-json=true in command line).
+* The user sets an option EnablePostgresJson=true in config (or --enable-postgres-json=true in command line).
-* Gendal generates not Json/Jsonb type for field, but type with same name as field.
+* Gendal does not generate a Json/Jsonb type for the field, but rather a new type with the same name as the field.
-* Then user defines this type with SQL interface functions: Scan and Value.
+* Then the user defines this type with the SQL interface functions: Scan and Value.
-* User can define UnmarshalJSON/MarshalJSON for this struct and simply call then in Scan and Value.
+* The user can then define UnmarshalJSON/MarshalJSON for this struct and simply call in Scan and Value.
-* Also user can override generated type name to some predefined type with UnmarshalJSON/MarshalJSON and simply add Scan and Value.
+* Also the user can override the generated type name to some predefined type with UnmarshalJSON/MarshalJSON and simply add Scan and Value.

 # Design, Origin, Philosophy, and History